Abegweit First Nation

-The Abegweit First Nation is a First Nations government located on Prince Edward Island, Canada.
+Abegweit First Nation is a First Nations government located on Prince Edward Island, Canada.

-Originally part of the Lennox Island First Nation, its headquarters is at Scotchfort, known as Skaqmk.
+Originally part of Lennox Island First Nation, its headquarters is at Scotchfort, known as Skaqmk.
 This is the location of a historic Míkmaq portage route connecting Mimtugaak (on the Hillsborough River) to Kadotpichk (on Savage Harbour).
 This First Nation comprises three reserves: Morell 2, Rocky Point 3 and Scotchfort 4.

 Reserves

 The Abegweit First Nation comprises the following reserves: